jalombar/starsmasher/docs/source/reference/equations_of_motion.rst

    h_i = f(\rho_i, C_i),

-where the constant :math:`C_i` necessarily carries dimensions of mass.
+where :math:`C_i` must carry dimensions of mass for :math:`h_i` to come out as a length.
+Written the usual way, :math:`h_i = \eta\,(m_i/\rho_i)^{1/3}`, that mass is the particle's own.
 In effect each particle keeps a fixed *mass* inside its kernel.
-That is unobjectionable when every particle has the same mass, and it is the wrong constraint as soon as they do not.
+That is unobjectionable when every particle has the same mass, and it is arguably the wrong constraint as soon as they do not.

 In a stellar collision, particles from two parent stars mix.
-If the stars were resolved differently -- or if ``equalmass`` was used, so that particle masses already span orders of magnitude within a single star -- then a particle drifting into a region where the mean particle mass differs will find itself with far too few neighbours, or far too many.
+If the stars were resolved differently, or if ``equalmass`` was used so that particle masses already span orders of magnitude within a single star, then a particle drifting into a region where the mean particle mass differs will find itself with far too few neighbours, or far too many.
 Neither is recoverable: too few and the density estimate is noise, too many and the resolution has quietly been